postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

 ---

 The Postman app enables you to capture cookies from a browser or client application.
-You can capture cookies using either the Postman proxy or Postman Interceptor, without starting a [debug session](/docs/sending-requests/capturing-request-data/capture-overview/).
+You can capture cookies using either the Postman proxy or Postman Interceptor at any time, without starting a [debug session](/docs/sending-requests/capturing-request-data/capture-overview/).

 Once configured, Postman continuously captures cookies from the browser or client applications.
 For the domains you specify, captured cookies are automatically synced to your Postman cookie jar.
 You can then [use the cookies](/docs/sending-requests/cookies/) when sending requests from Postman.